GSA-TTS/identity-idva-api-gateway/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them by emailing email give@gsa.gov.
+Instead, please report them by emailing email idva@gsa.gov.
 You should receive a response within 72 hours.
 If for some reason you do not, please follow up via email to ensure we've received your original message.